 3. $3,000 in Matched Savings to Buy Assets

 Young people purchase vehicles, put deposits on housing, start their own businesses, start retirement savings accounts, repair their credit history, pay off medical debt and more with the program.
-Here’s an example of how Von used her savings match to purchase a car to get to work and school:
+Here’s how one graduate used the savings match to launch his business:

 Thanks to the Morningstar Foundation, young adults receive a $100 stipend to open a bank and account and seed their savings.
 Participants can also receive $40 stipends for completing routine surveys and bonuses for participating in speaking engagements.
 One of the most competitive and highly coveted prizes is the Financial Flurry Award, a special treat sent directly to the house of the person who’s homework gets the most votes.
 Here’s Mimi, our first winner!